Algorithms, Clinical Research & Data, IABP, AMI Cardiogenic Shock

-Looking to Real-World Evidence in Cardiogenic Shock
+Looking to Clinical Evidence in Cardiogenic Shock

-William O’Neill, MD discusses cardiogenic shock treatment in light of the lack of randomized, controlled clinical trial data for cardiogenic shock.
+William O’Neill, MD, discusses cardiogenic shock treatment in light of the lack of randomized, controlled clinical trial data for cardiogenic shock.

 “There’s an inherent conflict of interest between the clinician and the scientist,” Dr. O'Neill emphasizes.
 He explains that clinicians facing the life and death situation of cardiogenic shock are not willing to randomize these patients to treatment.
 He describes an attempted study in 2007 where shock patients would have been randomized to either the Impella® heart pump or balloon pump, but physicians wanted to use their own training and experience and, as Dr. O’Neill states, “they really weren’t willing to toss the coin.”
 So, the study didn’t happen.